Victory in Europe: May 8, 1945

 Concentration Camps (April 1945)

-Terrible scences from the NAZI concentration camps becan reaching the press a few weeks before the War ended.
-The Western Allies in early April began over-running concentration camps in the Reich.
-The NAZIs had cleared most of the camps in France and the Low Countries before the Allies arrived.
+Terrible scenes from the NAZI concentration camps began reaching the press a few weeks before the War ended.
+SS headquarters had ordered camp commanders not to let survivors be liberated by the advancing Allies.
+Survivors of the camps in the East and West were transported or driven in dreadful death marches to camps within the Reich.
+The Western Allies after crossing the Rhine (March) began over-running concentration camps in the Reich (early-April).
+The SS had cleared most of the camps in France and the Low Countries as well as Poland before the Allies arrived.
 This was not the case with the camps in the Reich.
-In fact the survivors of the camps in the East and West were transported or driven in dreadful death msrchjes to camps within the Reich.
+There were efforts to move prisoners o cmps further away from the Allies, but here options were increasingly limited.
+Now there was no wherelft ton move them.
 These were not the Death camps, they were located in the East and the NAZIs tried to dismantal them befor the Red Army reached them.
 But the camps the Western Allies liberated were terrible enough.
 The British reached Bergen-Belsen (April 15).
 The situation was horrendous.
 Most Brits and Americans believed that The NAZIs were evil, most had no idea just how evil they were.
 Eisenhower brought in the press to see NAZIism in its most brital manifestation.
 He also ordered German civilians living near the camps be forced to witness the horror as well as GIs.
 He wanted to make sure that the Germans could never deny what the NAZIs had done.
 This has not stopped anti-Semites (mostly outsude of Germany) of doing just that.

 Link-up (April 25, 1945)